 Raising contribution limits by \$300/\$600 is unlikely to affect the total amount of IE spending in Oakland, because the increase is too small for significant independent spending - which is often in the tens of thousands of dollars - to be converted into direct contributions.
-However, as discussed above, because candidates will likely raise more money from large contributors outside-money.
+However, as discussed above, because candidates will likely raise more money from large contributors under this proposal, the candidate proportion of total campaign spending will be higher than would be the case with tighter limits.